 In Cash Box's mid-year poll (in its July 14, 1956 edition), Larry Birdsong came in at the number 7 position in the "Which Up And Coming Male Vocalist Do You Think Is Most Promising?" category.
 He was behind Little Willie John and Little Richard (tied for first place), Bubber Johnson, Nolan Lewis, Carl Perkins, and James Brown.
 He beat out Joe Tex, Elvis Presley, Bobby Charles, Eddie Bo, Danny Overbea, Bobby Mitchell, Billy Brooks, Solomon Burke, and Mr. Bear.

 On August 18, he and Charles Brown appeared at the Doris Miller Auditorium in Austin, Texas.
+On September 2, the two were at the Labor Union Hall in New Orleans.
 On September 6, it was the Orchid Room in Kansas City, along with Linda Hopkins.
 The September 8 Cash Box said that he was "one-niting thru [the Chicago] area."

 In September, Calvert released "Tell Me The Truth" and "Three Times Seven".
 Since the master numbers on these are contiguous with songs by the Clips, it's probable that they were the backup group (but there's nothing to indicate that on the label).
 On September 29, Cash Box placed "Tell Me The Truth" on its R&B Best Bets listing (along with the Heartbeats' "Oh Baby Don't").
 They were reviewed in the October 6 Cash Box:

 Tell Me The Truth (B+): Birdsong sings a slow beat love item that is infectious, moving and exciting.
 The chanter's treatment is very strong on a strong hunk o' material.
 Watch it.